milliondreamsgames/defold-deployer/README.md

 - `--headless` - set mode to headless.
 Override release mode
 - `--resolve` - build with dependency resolve
 - `--instant` - it preparing bundle for Android Instant Apps.
 Always in release mode
+- `--steam` - upload release builds to Steam using SteamCMD (only works with release mode)

 Bundle files will be located at *./dist/bundle/{Version}/*